WitsHPC/HPC-InterestGroup/tutorials/202302/shell_v2/Extra-Tut.md

 cd ../src
 ```

-   - Open the `message.txt` file and put the number you found in step 5 into it.
+   - Open the `message.txt` file and put the code you found in step 5 into it.

 7. **Create the Run Script:**